Skip to Main Content

 When to include "The" in the Title of a Newspaper

-Use “The” as part of a newspaper’s title if “The” appears on the masthead.
-So, The New York Times is correct, but so is Chicago Tribune, since the Chicago Tribune doesn't include “the” as part of its official title.
+Use “The” as part of a newspaper’s title if “The” appears on the front page where the name of the publication is listed.
+So, The New York Times is correct, but so is Chicago Tribune, since the Chicago Tribune doesn't include “the” as part of its official name.